What are VR, AR, and MR?

 Augmented Reality (AR) overlays digital content on a user’s view of the real world.
 It means seeing all types of content (2D, 3D, or 4D) and data (ambient temperature, emails, directions, etc.) through an AR device.
 Augmented content doesn’t recognize or interact with the physical objects within a real-world environment, however, it does enhance the user’s experience.

 Augmented reality is believed to have some of the biggest potential for mass consumption compared to virtual reality or mixed reality.
 It can be delivered on hardware that we already own and use (smartphones).

 AR has an almost infinite number of potential applications and it offers practical daily uses that have the ability to change the way people live and interact.
 Furthermore, AR is considered less restrictive than VR and doesn’t disengage a user from the real world.

 AR glasses are wearable glasses that add information or digital content alongside or to what the wearer sees (source: Wikipedia).

-High-end AR smart glasses (microdisplays) are used more widely at a enterprise level; in commercial, manufacturing, engineering and sports for example.
+High-end AR smart glasses (microdisplays) are used more widely at an enterprise-level; in commercial, manufacturing, engineering, and sports for example.
 The price of these devices tends to be quite high, from $1,000 to $5,000.
-Enterprise and consumer level AR glasses are available however, but the trend has been for manufacturers to target enterprise business.
+Enterprise and consumer level AR glasses are available, however, but the trend has been for manufacturers to target enterprise businesses.